Chapter 13 - The Reaches

 Calm returned to the assassin with in moments.
 Semptor peered at the man's face for a long moment.
 "Who hired you?"
 Semptor stood and stepped over the man's legs to his right side.
 A sound caused him to look up and across the road.
 The plasma bolt blasted through his chest before he could even register it in his mind, leaving a 5 inch wide hole completely through him.
 The crackle and boom of the magic followed closely behind and Semptor's lifeless body crumpled to the ground.

-Ueet dove to one side without even to turn to see where the magic had come from.
+Ueet dove to one side without even turning to see where the magic had come from.
 He rolled forward and turned in one move, crouching still low to the ground, locating the source of the magic.
 A lone figure stood at the other side of the road firing another bolt of the deadly magic in Ueet's direction.
 The bolt slammed into something invisible a few feet in front of Ueet.
-The old Wizard Tybour had insisted accompany Ueet and Semptor had cast a shield just in time.
+The old Wizard Tybour had insisted accompany Ueet and Semptor had manifested a shield just in time.
 Ueet suddenly wished he'd asked the old man his name.
 Three bolts of lighting suddenly struck at the unknown assailant across the road.
 The old Wizard was strong and quick.

 The Wizard grabbed Ueet under his arm and pulled him to his feet.
 "Come, we should go.
 We aren't really a match for this Warlock."
 They ran for a cluster of large rocks at the edge of the shelter.
 The Wizard kept a magical shield between the two of them and the attacking Warlock.
 Once they reached the rocks, the Wizard sent a flurry of lightning at the Warlock who was now running across the road toward them.
 Small sharp rocks flew up from the ground and shot toward them, accelerated by the Warlock.
 The shield held for the most part, only a few of the rocks, or maybe pieces of them, got through.
-Ueet felt the sting of the small projectiles as them hit his exposed skin.
+Ueet felt the sting of the small projectiles as they hit his exposed skin.
 He and the Wizard rounded the boulders out of sight of the Warlock and the Wizard opened a portal just a foot or so in front of Ueet, propelling them both through the opening barely wide enough to fit them.

 Ueet stumbled and fell, several feet in fact, head first into wet, soft mud.
 He scrambled quickly to his feet, whipping around to face the portal he'd just fallen through.
 The portal was already closing, only a small opening a few feet above his head still showing the place he'd just left.
 A bright flash and a bolt shot through that opening, shooting off into the distance quickly.
 The portal closed and popped out of existence.